dcanetma/hodoandmarie-site/README.md

 ## Publish the website to the hosting provider

+This project uses [GitHub Actions](https://github.com/features/actions) to publish the website to the internet.

+The logic of the publishing procedure to the hosting server is store on this [GitHub Actions workflow file](.github/workflows/cy.yml).

-Whenever you want to publish the website to your hostin providers, there are two methods available:
+Whenever you want to publish the website to your hosting provider, there are two methods available:
 - [Automatic publishing method](#automatic-publishing-method)
 - [Manual publishing method](#manual-publishing-method)

-This [GitHub Actions workflow](.github/workflows/cy.yml) contains the logic of the FTP publishing process to the hosting servder.

-This process uses the [FTP credentials stored on the secrets project settings](https://github.com/dcanetma/hodoandmarie-site/settings/secrets/actions) at GitHub.
+Both methods use the [FTP credentials stored on the secrets project settings](https://github.com/dcanetma/hodoandmarie-site/settings/secrets/actions) at GitHub.

-> **Important**: You will need to update these settings whenever you need to change the hosting provider or the FTP user and password.

 ### Automatic publishing method